Individual counselling in Burnaby

 EMDR can help individuals process traumatic and distressing experiences through bilateral stimulation.

 Burnaby domestic violence counselling focuses on strengthening your connection with yourself.
 Sometimes survivors of domestic violence feel like they are not able to recognise themselves after they leave the perpetrator.
-Others say that they lost themselves in the relationship and that they no longer know who they are.
+Others say they lost themselves in the relationship and no longer know who they are.
 In counselling, we work together to strengthen your sense of self, identity, and connection.
 Some individuals feel disconnected from family members or friends as a result of the domestic violence they experienced.
 We focus on strengthening existing connections and establishing new ones.
 Some survivors feel depressed, isolated, and lonely.
 When you feel depressed, you may also struggle with negative self-talk, low mood, and energy.
 Other individuals feel anxious and experience panic attacks.
 In counselling, we process your experiences, which helps you feel less anxious and depressed.
 As a Burnaby therapist, I also share strategies to help you cope when your anxiety or depression surfaces.

 Burnaby domestic violence counselling explores how the domestic violence you experienced impacts your life.
 We explore how it impacts your thoughts, feelings, view of self, and relationships with others.
 We also identify triggers and how you react or respond when triggered.
 Individuals who have experienced domestic violence sometimes blame themselves and have negative self-talk.
 As a counsellor in Burnaby, I support you in gently challenging negative thoughts and cultivating a kinder, more compassionate inner dialogue.
 Some survivors of domestic violence experience grief and loss as they have lost their jobs, apartment, friends, or neighbours.
 We process this loss and work together to rebuild confidence and self-worth.
 I use tools like power and control, which some individuals find helpful, as they focus on abusive behaviours they experienced.
 We also unpack red flags that surfaced and identify green flags in healthy relationships.

 Burnaby Domestic violence counselling helps you heal from the violence or abuse you experienced.
 You may struggle with feelings of shame, embarrassment, blame, and confusion.
 You may find it challenging to go to work, socialise with friends or family, and engage in once-enjoyable activities.
 You may have lost your support network due to the perpetrator, and your self-confidence may also be lower as a result.
-As a Burnaby therapist, we work together to unpack past experiences and heal them so that they are no longer triggering.
+As a Burnaby therapist, we work together to unpack past experiences and heal them so they no longer trigger you.
 We can not change what happened, but we can change how you feel about it.
 We build your self-esteem, self-confidence, and self-worth.
 Some of our work together may involve you forgiving yourself and strengthening your view of self.
 Some clients struggle with sleep, recurring nightmares, panic attacks, and depression.
 In counselling, we focus on this, your coping mechanisms, and strategies to help you regain control.

 Some examples of red flags include that your partner is controlling; they dictate what you wear, with whom you talk, whether you can work, how much money you can spend, and where you can go.
 Your partner is physically, emotionally, financially, sexually, or verbally abusive.
 As your counsellor in Burnaby, I refer to the power and control wheel, as this includes many different forms of abuse.
 Your partner doesn’t trust you and is jealous when you spend time with friends and family.
 You feel like you're walking on eggshells, and you worry how your partner may react.
 Finally, your partner gaslights you, and you feel unsafe when you are with them.
+What if we worked together and focused on self-love and self-worth?

 This was a question I’ve heard often over the years.
 I rarely hear someone question why the perpetrator is abusive.
 Some survivors worry that the perpetrator will harm them further, their children, pets, or family members.
 Some are worried that the perpetrator will hurt themselves, as sometimes perpetrators threaten to end their lives.
 I’ve also supported survivors who are worried about cultural and religious norms and values.
 I’ve heard women share that they will be disowned by their in-laws, but also by their parents.
 Housing and finances are also concerns for survivors who want to leave.
 As a Burnaby therapist, I’ve worked with women who were worried they would be deported back to their home country, and the shame they would feel.
+What if I told you that a woman’s risk of homicide increases at the point of separation?

 Perpetrators of domestic violence justify their behaviour and often blame their partner for their actions; however, survivors are not to blame.
 As a Burnaby BIPOC therapist, I believe no reason could explain why someone abuses their partner.
 Some people argue that alcohol or stress may result in someone being abusive; however, this is not true.
 Many people drink alcohol, but they do not abuse their partners.
+What if I told you that you are not to blame for the abuse you experienced?

 Yes, men and women both experience domestic violence.
 Statistically, women experience domestic violence more than men.
 That said, similar to women, some men do not contact the RCMP or any other support services, which could impact the statistics.
 At Ease Counselling supports both men and women who have experienced domestic violence.
+What if I told you that there is no shame in reaching out for support?

 Yes, folks who identify as lesbian, gay, bisexual, and transgender report intimate partner violence.
 At Ease Counselling in Burnaby supports all folks, regardless of gender or sexual orientation, who have experienced domestic violence.